AJ-AJ-AJ/rails_bog_app/Bog_React_on_Rails.md

       creature_params = params.require(:creature).permit(:name, :description)

       # create a new creature from `creature_params`
-      creature = Creature.new(creature_params)
+      @creature = Creature.new(creature_params)

-      # if creature saves, redirect to route that displays all creatures
+      # if creature saves, render the new creature in JSON
-      if creature.save
+      if @creature.save
-        redirect_to creatures_path
-        # redirect_to creatures_path is equivalent to:
-        # redirect_to "/creatures"
+        render json: @creature
       end
     end
   end